Trump administration ends temporary deportation protection for 350,000 Venezuelans

 But Noem revoked that decision.

 The U.S. doesn’t have diplomatic relations with Venezuela, limiting deportation options.
-But Trump administration says it has made securing deportations to Venezuela a top goal.
+But the Trump administration has made securing deportations to Venezuela a top goal.
 On Friday, his envoy for special missions, Richard Grenell, traveled to Venezuela and met with Maduro.
 Six American prisoners there were released following the meeting.

 Trump took similar steps during his first term when he tried to end Temporary Protected Status for people from El Salvador, Haiti, Honduras, Nepal, Nicaragua and Sudan.
 But immigration advocacy groups sued, keeping the restrictions from being pulled.

-The news of the termination notice was first reported by The New York Times.
+The news of the TPS termination notice was first reported by The New York Times.

+Associated Press reporter Regina Garcia Cano in Guayaquil, Ecuador contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.